shyamgupta196/shyamgupta196.github.io/readme.md

 - - Finally, I used **SOTA 2020 YOLO**, to perform object detection, that gave me an accuracy of **88%**, then I performed OCR which gave me an accuracy of 90+%.

 2. **DATA SCIENCE CONSULTANT (SELF)– KERALA FREELANCER**
-- Sea weeds are medicinal herbs, but requires a lot of skilled man hours to harvest them.
+- **Sea weeds** are medicinal herbs, but requires a lot of skilled man hours to harvest them.
 I was given the task to make a model to classify these weeds and harvest it using robots.
 But given the scarce availability of data, I was able to get 25 images from Client.
 CNN’s were overfitting and took 40 hours to converge with **high BIAS**.
 - Finally made a **DETR(data efficient Transformer) with a 60% accuracy**.
 - In the end we have to stop the project because of budget constraints in data collection, gained a lot of experience in that project.

-3. **(Intern)CURRICULUM DEVELOPER TECHNICAL CONTENT WRITER- MODERN DATA COMPANY MODERN DATA COMPANY** This is a product based company, My main responsibility was to create tutorials and write technical documentation for people wanting to use their product.
+3. **(Intern)CURRICULUM DEVELOPER TECHNICAL CONTENT WRITER- MODERN DATA COMPANY MODERN DATA COMPANY** This is a product based start-up, My main responsibility was to create tutorials and write technical documentation for people wanting to use their product.
+I learnt a lot about Data Policies, wrote articles about data protection, polished my SQL skills, api-calls, wrote tutorials for developers.

 4. **FREELANCE SELF**
 I wrote blogs, taught students Machine learning and Python accross the globe and consulted companies and individuals, with a team of 10 people who work with me and we grow together.